cmalloc/corona-hqs/README.md

 # corona-hqs
-**Corona Home Quarantine Suggestions - a collection of things to do and know, when you spend your time at home**
+**corona home quarantine Suggestions - a collection of things to do and know, when you spend your time at home**

 There is a lot of information going around social media related to the corona crisis and people staying at home.
 Many people have to deal with kids, having a hard time keeping them busy and happy.
 Over the past few days I have been sharing things I have seen on social media with my friends and family.
 Today I had the idea to start putting a collection on github, so it is easier for people to share accross social media channels.